-How many visual variations will show during the process when a melting ice ball is placed in a black box and exposed to a steady light source?
-The answer is supposed to be infinite and unknown.
-However, if there is a machine which can foresee the future and display all the possibilities, only then the answer would become concrete.
-Moreover, it is exactly one of the purposes of machine learning image processing.
+How many visual variations will occur when a melting ice ball is placed inside a black box and exposed to a stable light source?
+The answer should be infinite and unpredictable.
+If there were a machine that could predict the future and show all the possibilities, then the answer would become concrete.
+In the meantime, how should the pixel's autonomy be maintained?

-Within a typical machine learning image processing workflow, feature extraction allows the machine to obtain the most relevant information from raw pixel data.
-Methods will generate feature sets of colour, shape, texture, etc. They benefited the computer scientist to reduce the data’s dimension and the number of random variables under consideration.
-Neural networks, such as PixelRNN, will also consider the neighbouring pixel colours’ data as the targeted pixel’s subsampled image pixels.
-It led to an efficient, lower time and a cost-consuming way to predict and generate images’ happening.
-Nevertheless, in the perspective of a single pixel, an individual that lives in a two-dimensional image, computer scientists did sacrifice the autonomy of a single pixel to decrease the calculation time and cost.
-Catching inexpensive ways to produce stunning results is the capitalists’ ideology inside those algorithms.
+In a typical image processing workflow, feature extraction is the process that allows machines to identify the most relevant information from raw pixel data.
+It generates sets of features such as colour, shape and texture.
+These allow computer scientists to reduce the data dimensions and the number of random variables that need to be considered.
+Neural networks, such as PixelRNN, also consider the colour data of neighbouring pixels as subsampled image pixels for the target pixel.
+This results in an efficient, less time-consuming, and less costly way of predicting and generating image emergence.
+However, from the perspective of a single pixel, an individual living in a two-dimensional image, computer scientists sacrifice the autonomy of individual pixels to reduce computational time and cost.

-Formula 2: Stochastic processes: Individual pixel’s momentumIt identifies the probability of an individual pixel being above or below its average.
-Unlike other neural networks for image processing, which use the neighbouring pixel data as references to affect the target pixel’s changes.
-Instead, the adjacent pixel data is not considered at all, and each pixel is given maximum autonomy to evolve.
+This method determines the probability of individual pixels being above or below their mean.
+Unlike other neural networks used for image processing, it does not use neighbouring pixel data as a reference to influence changes in the target pixel.
+Instead, neighbouring pixel data is not considered, and each pixel is given maximum autonomy to emerge.